// THE PREMISE

 Standing with Brenna's company: undecided.
 In Valdmark, loyalty is bought with blood or bread, and remembered either way.

-Why The Broken Crown holds up over a long campaign
+Why The Broken Crown holds up over a long run

 FREE TO START · QUICK-START OR AUTHOR YOUR OWN CHARACTER NEXT